Mothers Day Gift Flowers

 48. You answer their questions about dating, marriage, and intimacy.

-50. You explain why communication within a family, at school, and work is so important.
+50. You explain why communication within a family, school, and work is essential.

 Life as a mother is a treasure to me.
 I always wanted to be a mother.
 When the grandchildren came along, life became even better.
 Life is good for a family that loves one another.
 Life comes with trials, but we learn to deal with them.
+Have a wonderful Mother’s Day!
 May God bless this world, Linda

 Similar Posts